JackSmack1971/agent-lab/integration-report.md

   - Secrets management compliant

 - **Error Handling**: ✅ Validated
-  - Graceful degradation on service failures
+  - Graceful degradation on component failures
   - User-friendly error messages
   - No sensitive data exposure in errors

 - **Rollback Procedures**: ✅ Tested
-  - Feature can be disabled by removing tab import
+  - Feature can be rolled back to single-page UI
   - No permanent changes to core application
   - Clean separation of concerns